korsbakken/CTSM/README_NorSink_hires_inputdata.md

 I.e., the grid cells at the edges have center latitudes and/or longitudes equal to those listed above, while the grid corners on the edges have latitudes and/or longitudes 0.0625 degrees beyond those values.

+## Steps before creating the surface data set

+### 1. Create the SCRIP grid file

+This step requires installing and activating the Python environment specified in `pixi.toml` and `pixi.lock` with the following commands:

+1. `pixi install`
+2. `pixi shell`

+Creating the SCRIP grid file only requires the `ncl` package in the Python environment and its dependencies.
+But if you also want to use the packages in the dev environment, then replace the last command with `pixi shell -e dev`.

+Then go to the directory `/tools/mkmapgrids/` and call the following command:

+`PRINT=TRUE PTNAME="NorwayRect_0.125x0.125" W_LON=4.3125 E_LON=31.3125 S_LAT=57.4375 N_LAT=71.3125 NX=216 NY=111 ncl ./mkscripgrid.ncl`

+See `/tools/mkmapgrids/README` for an explanation of the environment variables that are set prior the `ncl` command.

+These commands will produce an output file named SCRIPgrid_NorwayRect_0.125x0.125_nomask_cYYMMDD.nc (with YYMMDD replaced by the current date) in the folder /tools/mkmapgrids/.
+On betzy, this file was then moved to /cluster/shared/noresm/inputdata/cicero_mods/share/scripgrids/.